 The objectives of this course are (1) to train the students to be able to achieve efficiently common oral and written tasks in various professional situations in a French-language environment; (2) to enhance the students' understanding of multicultural professional contexts, where are involved (French-speaking) European and Hong Kong/Chinese counterparts; and (3) to help the students grasp the logic of professional contacts/relationship and increase their sense of initiative and self-reliance in this field.
 This course is open to European Studies majors only.

-EURO 3170 European Economic and Business (3,3,0) (G) Life: Wirtschaft in Wandel/Deutschchinesische Wirtschaftsbeziehungen Prerequisite:
+EURO 3170 European Economic and Business (3,3,0) (G) Life: Wirtschaft in Wandel/Deutschchinesische Wirtschaftsbeziehungen

+Prerequisite:

-EURO 3120 Contemporary European Societies II: Struktur und Zukunft der Sozialen Marktwirtschaft and GERM 3111 European Language III (German) Since the late 1990s, Germany, Austria and Switzerland have adapted to global economic forces by a restructuring of industries, both on a macro- and a microeconomic level.
+EURO 3120 Contemporary European Societies II: Struktur und Zukunft der Sozialen Marktwirtschaft and GERM 3111 European Language III (German)

+Since the late 1990s, Germany, Austria and Switzerland have adapted to global economic forces by a restructuring of industries, both on a macro- and a microeconomic level.
 New management and production methods have changed the workplace and pose, above all, challenges to the education and training systems.
 The course will first discuss recent changes in the industry and their implications for the labour market.
 It will then investigate their effects on human resources development and present case studies of the new job market.

 A key element of the new "knowledge economy" is the utilization of information technologies.
 The course will attempt to show how these are applied in industry and trade and how they affect commercial relation between Hong Kong and Europe (including language use).
 Emphasis will be given to business sectors most likely to employ students after graduation (e.g. marketing, merchandizing, human resources and information services).

 Guest speakers from the German, Austrian and Swiss Chambers of Commerce are invited to provide up-to-date briefings, whenever feasible.
 The course may involve project work.
 This course is open to European Studies majors only.

-EURO 3205 Comparative Politics of (3,2,1) (tbc) Post-Communist Central Europe Prerequisite:
+EURO 3205 Comparative Politics of (3,2,1) (E) Post-Communist Central Europe

-For GIS/ES major.
-POLS 1005 Foundations of Political Science or EURO 1008-9 Europe: Unity and Diversity This is a course which examines new European Union Members States in Central Europe (in particular, Poland, Hungary, the Czech Republic and Slovakia) from both historical and comparative perspectives.
+Prerequisite: For GIS/ES major: POLS 1005 Foundations of Political Science or EURO 1008-9 Europe: Unity and Diversity

+This is a course which examines new European Union Members States in Central Europe (in particular, Poland, Hungary, the Czech Republic and Slovakia) from both historical and comparative perspectives.
 It begins with a discussion of the nature and weaknesses of the Communist regimes of Eastern Europe and the causes and processes leading to the 1989 upheavals in the region.
 It then considers the paradoxes and obstacles in the course of post-Communist transitions to democracy, the market economy and the civil society.
 The key issues of democratic consolidation and pro-market transformation will be addressed.

-EURO 3511 European Academic/Internship (0,0,0) (F/G) Semester I Prerequisite: FREN 2112 European Language II (French) or GERM 2112 European Language II (German) The European Academic/Internship Semester provides full linguistic and cultural immersion into the societies of French- or German-speaking countries through a combination of intensive language training, academic study and, whenever feasible, supervised working experience on location in Europe.
-Semester I is usually spent at a university in either the French- or German-speaking area of Europe.
-Students will be placed individually or in very small groups at selected partner institutions of the European Studies Programme/ the Department of GIS.
-The course of study will normally comprise intensive foreign language tuition and selected academic courses, as they are available at the respective partner institutions.
+EURO 3511 European Academic/Internship (0,0,0) Semester I

+Prerequisite: FREN 2112 European Language II (French) or GERM 2112 European Language II (German)

+The European Academic/Internship Semester provides full linguistic and cultural immersion into the societies of French- or German-speaking countries through a combination of intensive language training, academic study and, whenever feasible, supervised working experience on location in Europe.
+Semester I is usually spent at a university in either the French- or Germanspeaking area of Europe.